10sr/flake8-no-implicit-concat/README.md

 Violation codes
 ---------------

-The plugin uses the prefix `NIC`, short for Not Implicit Concatenation.
+The plugin uses the prefix `NIC`, short for No Implicit Concatenation.

 | Code   | Description                             |
 | ------ | --------------------------------------- |